Abhishek-030/Prime_AI_/README.md

 PRIME AI - Personal AI Assistant :

-Prime AI is an intelligent, voice-enabled personal AI assistant designed to improve productivity, learning, and system management for students and general users.
+Prime AI is an intelligent, voice-enabled personal AI assistant designed to improve productivity, and learning for students and general users.
 It integrates automation, academic support, coding assistance, and system monitoring into a single unified platform.

 Overview :